New Home Construction Incentives

 Step One - Plan your design

 Contact one of our energy partners.
-They will arrange for a certified energy advisor to review your building plans before you build.
+You can book this directly with them.
+There is no need to contact efficiencyPEI at this step.
+The energy partner will arrange for a certified energy advisor to evaluate your building plans before you build.

 efficiencyPEI automatically subsidizes more than 80% of the cost of this plans evaluation and follow-up assessment, so it only costs you $99 + HST.